 - There is a TV in each room receiving satellite channels from South Africa (DSTV).

 - On our last visit to Ilala Lodge the water was hot and the pressure was good.

 Health & safety

-Medical care: The nearest hospital is in Victoria Falls Town not far away from the Lodge.
-For any serious injuries or illnesses guests will be transferred to Harare or Jo'burg if necessary.
+- The nearest hospital is in Victoria Falls town, close to the Lodge.
+In the event of serious injury or illness, guests would be transferred by air to Harare or Johannesburg if necessary.

-Security measures: There are security guards that patrol the premises and electronic-safes in each room.
+- Security guards patrol the premises day and night.

-Laundry facilities: Ilala Lodge offers a laundry service.
+- Ilala Lodge offers a laundry service at an extra cost.

 - Each of the rooms has an electronic safe large enough to fit a laptop.

 - The lodge accepts Visa and Mastercard but not Amex or Diners Club.
 Cash payments may be made in both international currencies (US dollars, pounds sterling), and regional currencies (South African rand, Botswana pula).

 Alternative places to stay in this same area.